Industry Increases global transparency and comparability

 Lauren Hewitt, email@example.com | +44 (0) 7776 146 434

 Justin St Clair-Charles, firstname.lastname@example.org | +44 (0) 7769 644 059

 Notes to Editors

 About INREV Guidelines

 The INREV Guidelines provide a sound basis for consistent and detailed information exchange and reporting for investors and fund managers.
-The INREV Guidelines which are widely adopted in Europe and Asia Pacific cover eight modules: Corporate Governance; Reporting; Property Valuation; Performance Measurement; INREV NAV; Fee and Expense Metrics; Liquidity; and Data Delivery.
+The INREV Guidelines which are widely adopted in Europe and Asia Pacific cover nine modules: Corporate Governance; Reporting; Property Valuation; Performance Measurement; INREV NAV; Fee and Expense Metrics; Liquidity, Data Delivery and Code of Tax Conduct.
 They are also supported by a range of tools, such as the Due Diligence Questionnaire; Standard Data Delivery Sheet; Self Assessments; and Global Definitions Database.

 About NCREIF PREA Reporting Standards

 The NCREIF PREA Reporting Standards is a joint initiative with a specific mission to establish, manage, and promote transparent and consistent reporting standards for the real estate industry in the United States, which will facilitate informed investment decision- making.